jjr113/Pokemon-Oceanic-Odyssey/README.md

 ## Experience Goals and Motivation
 Our goal is to introduce players to new and exciting features while presenting an intriguing storyline that fits perfectly within the Pokémon universe.
 The game offers a unique blend of classic gameplay and modern enhancements.
 Prepare to be captivated by the vast world of Pokémon Oceanic Odyssey!
 ## Background and History
 A role-playing game in which the player assembles a small team of Pokémon to compete against other Pokémon.
 The kinds of Pokémon, such as water and fire, each have unique capabilities.
 The world of this game has Pokemon from generations 1-7.
-Battles between them are comparable to the straightforward hand game. rock-paper-scissors, with a exponential growth of difficulty as the player progresses through the story.
+Battles between them are comparable to the straightforward hand game. rock-paper-scissors, with exponential growth of difficulty as the player progresses through the story.
 ## Installation
 ### Base Download
 1. Go to the top of this page and click on the green "Code" button<br />
 ![1](https://user-images.githubusercontent.com/91906368/225101651-25a36ea5-541d-4750-9935-a006390e30cd.png)
 2. Click Download ZIP<br />
 ![2](https://user-images.githubusercontent.com/91906368/225102161-723d4e82-13c4-4f59-96b5-368003f36385.png)<br />
-3. Wait for download to finish and extract the ZIP to your desired location
+3. Wait for the download to finish and extract the ZIP to your desired location
-4. Open folder for Pokemon Game and click on the .exe file to play!
+4. Open the folder for Pokemon Game and click on the .exe file to play!
 ### Run on Windows
 Just go to the file destination and run the "Game.exe" file!
 Windows OS has .exe executable functionality.
 ### Run on Mac